 If we are going to successfully increase subject expertise and job satisfaction, there is much to be done to improve teacher professional learning in the UK.
 The current hiatus in business-as-normal presents a golden opportunity to reassess and redesign CPD provision at a local and national level.
 Here are my ideas for what effective professional learning could look like in the next part of the twenty-first century.

 CPD should be based on evidence-informed effective practice that has a proven impact on student outcomes.
 This should be the gold standard at all times.
 Ideally, we should think of professional development as a core curriculum that spells out the learning expectations of all teachers and leaders.
-What does every teacher need to know about The study of the human mind, such as the processes of thought, memory, attention and perception?
+What does every teacher need to know about cognitive science?
 What does every teacher need to know about assessment theory?
 What do science teachers (or maths teachers or geography teachers, etc.) need to know about how children learn in their subject?
 What do subject leaders need to know about effective implementation?
 What do CPD leaders need to know about the features of effective facilitation of adult learning?

 This would be about the design and implementation of frameworks that support minimum expectations at all levels.
 It would necessitate the support and collaboration of national and regional networks – including the participation of professional associations and agencies to provide training for subject leaders – and would require significant funding.
 We are already seeing baby-steps towards such a curriculum.
 ‘The Early Career Framework’, published by the DfE in January 2019, is an excellent example of a rigorous, evidence informed framework (DfE, 2019).
 The question remains, however, as to whether all leaders, teachers and mentors in the UK are fully equipped to support early career teachers in achieving these objectives.
 Once again, the knowledge deficit within the community of experienced teachers and leaders is a huge challenge to overcome.